 Hi!
 I’m Jennifer Caputo and I’m very excited to be able to bring to you all the wonderfully valuable tools that helped me to help myself when I needed it the most.
 In 2007, I was diagnosed with cervical cancer after insisting something was wrong for months.
-Six months prior to my diagnosis, I was casually told by my doctor of 21 years that I was just dealing with irregular periods and that a uterine ablation would take care of my frequent and unpredictable hemorrhaging.
+Six months prior to my diagnosis, I was casually told by my doctor of 21 years that I was just dealing with an irregular cycle and that a uterine ablation would take care of my frequent and unpredictable hemorrhaging.

-Fortunately for me, I was recommended to a genius of a Gynecologic Oncologist who was incredibly thorough and wasted no time in getting me the care that was needed to conquer the now six-centimeter mass that was embedded in and protruded from my cervix.
-After several biopsies and a cat scan, a plan was put into place for me to be treated with chemotherapy 24/7 for two weeks; one week at the beginning of my treatment and one week at the end.
+Fortunately for me, when biopsies proved inconclusive, he recommended a genius of a Gynecologic Oncologist to me, who was incredibly thorough and wasted no time in getting me the care that was needed to conquer the now six-centimeter mass that was embedded in and protruded from my cervix.
+After two more biopsies and a cat scan, a plan was put into place for me to be treated with chemotherapy 24/7 for two weeks; one week at the beginning of my treatment and one week at the end.

-To pack a punch against the body wanting to quickly heal and repair the cancer, daily radiation was recommended for two months for an added knockout blow.
+To pack a punch against the body wanting to quickly heal and repair the tumor, daily radiation was recommended for two months for an added knockout blow.
 But to REALLY to sure the malignancy was conquered, internal radiation procedures were peppered in between the chemo and daily external radiation treatments.
-Yay!
+It was a wild ride!

-To my delight, I was assigned a second primary doctor, a Radiation Oncologist, who would see me separate and apart from my Gynecologic Oncologist.
+To my delight, I was assigned a second primary doctor; a Radiation Oncologist, who would see me separately and apart from my Gynecologic Oncologist.
 SCORE!
-I now had two doctors taking care of me.
-My Radiation Oncologist was and continues to be an angel of a doctor.
-She was so young and vibrant, she lit up the room when she first walked in.
-I saw her shoes beneath the curtain before seeing her face and when I heard her voice, I immediately knew she was sent just for me.
+I now had a team of two doctors.
+My Radiation Oncologist was an angel of a doctor.
+She was so young and vibrant.
+She lit up the room every time she walked in.
+When I first saw her shoes beneath the curtain, I immediately knew she was sent just for me.
 Her voice was as sweet as her face, which matched her most pleasant personality.

-December 17th marks my cancer free anniversary.
+December 17th marks my cancer-free anniversary.
 Ten years this year!
-According to the doctors, the cancer free date is marked by the date of diagnosis, which for me would be August though I don’t remember the actual day I was diagnosed.
+According to the doctors, the cancer-free date is marked by the date of diagnosis, which for me would be August though I don’t remember the actual day I was diagnosed.
 I choose to celebrate being cancer-free on the day I had my surgery.
-The moment when I woke and saw Dr. D standing at the foot of my bed, shaking my toe announcing to me that everything was out, no lymph nodes were affected and that I was cancer free.
+The moment when I woke and saw Dr. D standing at the foot of my bed, shaking my big toe over the sheets, announcing to me that everything was out, no lymph nodes were affected and that I was cancer-free.
 Music to my ears!
-I can hear his words as clearly now as if he spoke them yesterday. (and I’m glad it wasn’t yesterday!)
+I can hear his words as clearly now as if he spoke them yesterday.

 I’d love to help you enjoy the process~